Warning Labeling Requirements for Children’s Products in the United States

 How do I make sure that my product is correctly labeled?

 First of all, you need to assess all applicable warning labels for your product and the packaging.
-This guide only serves as an introduction, and the examples may already be outdated by the time of publication.
+This guide only serves as an introduction, and the examples may be outdated.
 As such, getting help from a consultant or other service provider is the first step.

 Second, create ready-to-print label files (usually .ai or .eps) and send the files to your supplier.
-Never assume that your overseas manufacturer is even aware of warning labeling requirements in the United States.
-In fact, most of them are not.
+Never assume that your manufacturer is aware of warning labeling requirements in the United States.
+In fact, most of them are not, especially when it comes to overseas manufacturers.

 • (USA & EU)